Methadone Snorting – The Reasons Not To Do That Will Surprise

 When taken orally, it is subject to a controlled-release mechanism.
 This introduces the drug into the bloodstream at a slow and steady rate over an extended period of time.
 When a person snorts this drug, he or she experiences the full effects of the drug almost immediately.
 It is because of the drug is in a fine and powdery form.
 As a result, it is able to enter the bloodstream directly through the nasal membrane and tissues.

 Yes, it is physically addictive.
-However, no matter how you use it, snorting it is more likely to make you mentally addicted to the drug.
+However, no matter how individuals use it, snorting it is more likely to make them mentally addicted to the drug.
 This is due to the intense reaction person experiences.

 What are the Side Effects of Snorting Methadone?